Markov Random Geometric Graph (MRGG): A Growth Model for Temporal Dynamic Networks: Introduction

-\paragraph{Outline} Sections \ref{section:envelope} and \ref{section:latitude} present the estimation method with new theoretical results under Markovian dynamic.
+For the first time, we introduce latitude function and non-parametric estimations of envelope and latitude using new results on kernel matrices concentration with dependent variables. \paragraph{Outline} Sections \ref{section:envelope} and \ref{section:latitude} present the estimation method with new theoretical results under Markovian dynamic.
 These new results are random matrices operator norm control and resp.
-U-statistics control under Markovian dynamic, shown in the Appendix at Section~\ref{proof-delta2-proba-ope} and resp.
+U-statistics control under Markovian dynamic, presented in the Appendix at Section~\ref{proof-delta2-proba-ope} and resp.
 Section~\ref{proof-ustat}.
-The envelope {\it adaptive} estimate is built from a size constrained clustering (Algorithm~\ref{SCCHEi}) tuned by slope heuristic \eqref{R-kappa}, and the latitude function estimate (see Section~\ref{sec:latitude_nutshell}) is derived from estimates of latent distances $r_i$.
-Sections \ref{experiments} and \ref{sec:applications} investigate synthetic data experiments\footnote{Our code is available at \href{https://github.com/quentin-duchemin/Markovian-random-geometric-graph.git}{https://github.com/quentin-duchemin/Markovian-random-geometric-graph.git}}.
+The envelope {\it adaptive} estimate is built from a size constrained clustering (Algorithm~\ref{SCCHEi}) tuned by slope heuristic Eq.\eqref{R-kappa}, and the latitude function estimate (cf. Section~\ref{sec:latitude_nutshell}) is derived from estimates of latent distances $r_i$.
+Our method can handle random graphs with logarithmic growth node degree (i.e., new comer at time $T=n$ connects to $\mathcal O(\log n)$ previous nodes), referred to as {\it relatively sparse} models, see Section~\ref{sec:relatively_sparse}.
+Sections \ref{experiments} and \ref{sec:applications} investigate synthetic data experiments.
 We propose heuristics to solve link prediction problems and to test for a Markovian dynamic.
-Our method can handle random graphs with logarithmic growth node degree (i.e., new comer at time $T=n$ connects to $\mathcal O(\log n)$ previous nodes), referred to as {\it relatively sparse} models, see Section~\ref{sec:relatively_sparse}.
+In a last section (Section~\ref{sec:discussion}), we dig deeper into the analysis of our methods by studying their behaviour under model mispecification or under slow mixing conditions.
+We conclude by presenting final remarks and future research directions.
+At the end of Section~\ref{sec:discussion}, we provide with Figure~\ref{fig:MRGG-synthesis} a synthetic presentation of the estimation methods of this paper.